1nilx2/AML/README.md

    - Often faster than plain/batch gradient descent
    - **Less prone to local minima**, thus can be applied to complex loss function
    - Work well on streaming settings

+### Multi-Layered Perceptrons (MLP)
+  most popular before deep learning (or DNN, Deep Nueral Network).
+MLP conducts feedforward only while DNN can loop.

+#### Learning via Error Backpropagation
+  1. pass forward
+  2. calculate error comparing with the desired output
+  3. backward pass: compute gradients of weights w.r.t. loss and update all the weights.

+#### Design Paramets
+ 1. '# of hidden units/nodes
+  - model complexity
+ 2. '# of epochs/iterations:
+  - how long do you train
+  - use a cross-validation to know when to stop
+ 3. Activation fuction
+ 4. Learning rate
+  - speed of training
+  - one can consider varying approaches like Momentum.

 ## 6-1